 The NPD Group provides market information and advisory services to help clients make better business decisions.
 We combine our point-of-sale data and industry expertise to provide comprehensive, high quality technology market research to our respective client bases.

 In B2B distribution, we are the only U.S. source for tracking sales-out data in the distribution technology channel.
 Our monthly and weekly reports, available for key CE, IT, and software categories, provide timely technology market research information and insights – including unmatched detail down to the item level.

-Tap into the only source for total sales for the commercial channel.
-Monthly and weekly reports deliver timely information and analysis with unmatched, item-level detail.
-This aggregated sales data from the world’s leading IT distributors offers a precise view of distributor sales in all key CE, IT, and software categories.
+Tap into the only source for tracking sales out data in the B2B technology channel.
+NPD’s monthly and weekly data service delivers timely market research information and analysis with unmatched, item-level detail.
+The aggregated sell-through data from the world’s leading IT distributors offer a precise view of distributor sales in all key CE, IT, and software categories.
 It includes information from members of the Global Technology Distribution Council (GTDC), with whom we have an exclusive North American partnership.

 VAR Service Invoice

 There’s a new way to see exactly what’s happening in the VAR channel.
 It’s the VAR Invoice Service, and it provides new insights about the products and brands purchased together in the VAR channel.
 The service provides monthly POS reporting of IT hardware subcategories within networking, computing, printing, storage hardware, and more.
 It tracks 1,400 brands and provides detail on sales for thousands of IT hardware items.

 Gain access to new B2B insights on anticipated purchase intentions and spending, brand perceptions, and services attached to PCs, networking equipment, storage systems, servers, and printers.
 You can use this information to understand small to medium business (SMB) buying behavior and make informed business decisions related to the commercial market.
 This quarterly report is based on an online survey of SMB technology decision-makers.